How seizure of demonetised currency led to busting of terror funding by naxals

 The source further adds that one of the key reasons for his suicide was that he was disgruntled with the ideology of the Maoists.
 Several naxals have over the past few years surrendered citing a similar reason.
 They say that the ideology of the naxal movement has completely changed and today it is more about extortion and blackmail rather than fighting for a cause.

 This came in the wake of a major change that was made in the naxal hierarchy recently when Muppala Lakshman Rao alias Ganapathy who was heading the naxalites since 2004 was replaced by Nambala Keshava Rao alias Basavaraju.
-Rao took over as the chief of the CPI (Maoist), which was formed in 2004, following the merger with the Peoples' War Group, CPI (Marxist-Lennist) and the Maoist Communist Centre of India.
+Rao took over as the chief of the CPI (Maoist), which was formed in 2004, following the merger with the Peoples' War Group, CPI (Marxist-Leninist) and the Maoist Communist Centre of India.

 Commenting on the developments, a senior official tells OneIndia that this was in the offing since the past one year.
 Many had been leaving the outfit on the ground that they were unhappy with the ideology.
 Most had said that they were disgruntled and hence wanted to quit the outfit.

 Further, the naxalites were also facing heavy losses in several of their bastions.
-Home Ministry records speak about the reduction in the geographical spread of the naxalites all these factors in fact led to a change in leadership.
-More importantly the naxalites decided to go with a combat man at their head and this could signal that they would look to get more aggressive.
+Home Ministry records speak about the reduction in the geographical spread of the naxalites all these factors, in fact, led to a change in leadership.
+More importantly, the naxalites decided to go with a combat man at their head and this could signal that they would look to get more aggressive.

 7 naxals killed in Chhattisgarh encounter, huge cache of weapons seized